atashpulatov/data-api-demo/README.md

     Tip:

     ```
-    If you can't connect please chcek your file path to the WinAppDriver.exe
+    If you can't connect please check your file path to the WinAppDriver.exe
     ```
 ##### GO TO YOUR MAC MACHINE